Include Everyone Project SCV

 About

-Include Everyone Project SCV offers performing arts classes that include music, dance, acting, voiceover, improvisation, and performing art classes for all abilities.
-The program also offers an adaptive tap workshop, Premier Musical Theatre's summer program, a summer theatre camp for kids, and performance opportunities.
-Families can take part in family dance party nights, family drum circles and jam sessions, creation nights for visual arts, picnics, movie nights, special fundraising events, inclusive events, an annual summer camp, and sensory friendly spaces at community events.
+Include Everyone Project SCV offers performing arts classes that include music, dance, acting, and performing art classes for all abilities.
+The program also offers family-focused activities such as family dance party nights, family drum circles and jam sessions, creation nights for visual arts, picnics, movie nights, inclusive events, an annual summer camp, performance opportunities, and special fundraising events.
+It also offers self-care workshops and classes for caregivers and has begun bringing sensory friendly spaces to community events.

 • Ages: 5–18 years old